neos/neos-development-collection/TYPO3.Neos/Documentation/CreatingASite/TypoScript/EelFlowQuery.rst

   Returns the parents of a TYPO3CR node.
 They are optionally filtered with a ``filter`` operation to limit the returned result set.

-A reference of all FlowQuery operations defined in TYPO3.Eel and TYPO3.Neos can be found in the :ref:`FlowQuery Operation Reference`.
+A reference of all FlowQuery operations defined in TYPO3.Eel and Neos.Neos can be found in the :ref:`FlowQuery Operation Reference`.

 Operation Resolving